mts503/mts503.github.io/README.md

 ### Calculating ligand binding in lanthanide extraction
 _In collaboration with Dr Frank Lewis_

-_Contributors: Anthony Sayer, Anya Nelson, Sam Taylor, Lauren Gardiner_
+_Contributors: Anthony Sayer, Anya Nelson, Sam Taylor, Lauren Gardiner, Maddie Gilbey_

 Design of ligands that selectively bind actinides over lanthanides is a challenging problem.
 Use of ab-initio methods to calculate binding energies can aid sythetic chemists in understanding ligand behaviour and in designing new, improved materials.